Charlestown High School

 Charlestown High School is a public school located at 240 Medford Street in Charlestown, Boston, Massachusetts, United States.
 Charlestown High School is the only high school in Charlestown.
 Charlestown is part of the Boston Public Schools.
-According to the article, "Focus On Children, the Boston Publics Schools School Report Card," of the students enrolled in 2003-2004, 70.6% were in regular education 7.1% in bilingual education, and 22.2% in the special education.
-The racial/ethnic composition of the student population in the school was: 46.3% Black, 26.4% Hispanic, 19.5% Asian, and 7.6% White.
+According to the article, "Focus On Children", the Boston Public Schools' school Report Card, the students enrolled in 2003-2004 were 70.6% in regular education, 7.1% in bilingual education and 22.2% in special education.
+The racial/ethnic composition of the student population in the school was: 46% Black, 26% Hispanic, 20% Asian, and 8% White.

 Academic organization

 The school consists of grades nine through twelve.
-The school provides a strong academic program due to the five small learning communities/pathways.
-These communities and pathways are within an upper school and lower school.
+The school’s academic program is structured around five small learning communities/pathways.
+These communities and pathways are within an upper school and a lower school.
 They were created in 1998 and 1999.
 The five small learning communities have a college-based curriculum with a signature theme.
-These signature themes range from web design, law & justice, and pre-engineering, to business/technology and MCAS preparation/academics.
-There are ten teachers and one leader in each small learning communities.
+These signature themes range from web design and law & justice to pre-engineering, business/technology and MCAS preparation/academics.
+There are ten teachers and one leader in each small learning community.
 Each teacher has one specific theme to teach.

 Curriculum

-The Charlestown High School curriculum is strongly based on preparing students for a college education.
+The Charlestown High School curriculum is designed with a focus on equipping students with the necessary skills and knowledge for college.
 In addition to the basic curriculum, extensive attention is given to college and exploration.
 Most of the students participate in the Boston University COACH (College Orientation and Career Help) program.
-Each Friday two groups of Boston University students come to the school where they divide up by teams and go to the pathways classes, for both juniors and seniors.
-They work with the students on the entire college application process and portray what college life is like to the students.
-Since the Boston University (and Harvard at one point) COACH program has been at the Charlestown High School, college application and admission has risen 28%.
-Because of this rise in college applicants at Charlestown High, over 70 percent of the recent graduates have gone to college.
+Each Friday, two groups of Boston University students visit the school, where they are divided into teams and attend pathways classes for both juniors and seniors.
+They work with students on the entire college application process and help them understand what college life is like.
+Since the Boston University (and Harvard at one point) COACH program has been at the Charlestown High School, college applications and admissions have increased by 28%.
+Due to the increase in college applicants at Charlestown High, over 70 percent of the recent graduates have attended college.

 Charlestown High School is also known for its vibrant visual arts program.
 Recognized in a 2005 Fund for Teachers award, student artwork adorns many school and municipal facilities.
 Other electives include a popular forensics class and Air Force Junior Reserve Officer Training Corps.

-In addition, the school provides extensive support services through college and business partnerships, such Harvard, Bunker Hill, Liberty Mutual and more.
-Student volunteers from the Harvard College chapter of Peer Health Exchange also visit the high school to teach sexual and health education classes.
+In addition, the school provides extensive support services through college and business partnerships, including Harvard, Bunker Hill, Liberty Mutual, and others.
+Student volunteers from the Harvard College chapter of Peer Health Exchange also visit the high school to teach classes on sexual and health education.